flickerlight/json-schema-express/README.md

 ```
 # Write your own generator
 All generators are placed in the generators directory.
 We provide some standard generators in the std sub-directory.

 You can define your own generator following the std_ examples.
 The important things are:

 1. Your generator class need to accept the key's json schema in its __init__() method, and provides a generate() method to return the generated value.

 2. Once a generator is instantialized for a json key, this generator instance will be associated with the key and cached by DataProducer.
+Next time DataProducer meets the key, it will directly call the cached instance to get the value.
 This is how we generate integer sequence.

 ## Json Schema Keywords Supported
 json-schema-express now supports below json schema keywords: